 Topics of Interest

 Applications to graduate studies act as the application for financial support.
 Offers of financial support accompany most offers of admissions for student admitted to the Soil Science graduate program.
 Most students hold research assistantships (RAs), but some may hold fellowships or teaching assistantships (TAs).
-The availability of these appointments are limited.
+The availability of these appointments is limited.
 They carry a stipend, a remission of tuition, and the option to participate in a health-care plan comparable to that available to faculty.
 A posting of open assistantship positions with the department may also be located on the department’s Employment & Funding Opportunities page.

 International students should refer to the International Applicant Financial Information website when preparing the applications.
 International students should submit their financial information only after a favorable admission decision has been made.